Christian Lee (fighter): Personal life

-Lee's older sister is fellow ONE FC World Champion Angela Lee, and his younger sister Victoria Lee made her successful professional MMA debut at the age of 16 on February 26, 2021.

-On January 7, 2023, it was revealed by his sister Angela that Victoria had died on December 26, 2022 at the age of 18.
+Lee's older sister is fellow ONE World Champion Angela Lee, and his younger sister Victoria Lee made her successful professional MMA debut at the age of 16 on February 26, 2021.
+On January 7, 2023, it was revealed by his sister Angela that Victoria had died on December 26, 2022, at the age of 18.
+On September 19, 2023, his sister Angela confessed that she had attempted suicide in 2017 and that their youngest sister, Victoria had taken her own life in December 2022.
+Lee's younger brother Adrian Lee made his MMA debut for One Fighting Championship in 2024.